ddos-clearing-house/DDOS-CH/attack-scripts/README.md

    100 packets/s)

 The parameters are selected by the user on the dashboard and passed through the Flask API to this entrypoint.
-The entrypoint will start the attack script on the attack source machines (defined in dashboard.env in the dashboard directory in this repository) through SSH.
+The entrypoint will start hping3 on the attack source machines (defined in dashboard.env in the dashboard directory in this repository) through SSH.

 ### Stop